 Airports are becoming even more important hubs for public transportation with focus on digitalisation and innovative technology.
 Airports are also becoming increasingly important meeting points and scene for trade.
 However, as we develop and expand to create the necessary capacity, safety and the fact theyer, as we develop and expand to create the absolutely integral.
-Working towards a sustainable and airbing dishifted in the full operation now and as we create new and better means of running our airports, we should continuously encourage and inspire others to do the same.
+Working towards a sustainable and airbind sathling is shiften to the continuously encourage and inspire others to do the same.

-I look forward to giving the opening address and keynote speech, especially since it is the first time Swedovia and Sweden stand as hosts for this annual event.
-Upon your served in structure of the annual event.
-Upon your served in making in order to create Sweden's future aliports, whether its developments we ourrently are such as self-service, a new pier or the emergence of our growing airport cities.
+I look forward to giving the opening address and keynote speech, especially since it is the first time Swedavia and Sweden stand as hosts for this annual event.
+Upon your served in a stockholm you might just be able to witness the important investments we our entity an making in order to create Sweden's future aliports, whether its developments within areas such as self-service, a new pier or the emergence of our growing airport cities.